-Once I installed the appropriate drivers, all that was left was to plug the cable into the computer and run the configuration software.
+Once I installed the appropriate software on my PC, all that was left was to plug the cable into the computer and run the configuration software.
 There are several options that can be adjusted including max speed, acceleration, and regenerative braking.
-After a few tweaks to the motor's settings, I had everything running within limits and the acceleration was nice and smooth.
+After a few tweaks to the motor’s settings, I had everything running within limits and the acceleration was nice and smooth.

 - Golden Motor V5 Magic Pie Kit (with LCD Display)

 - 52V Panasonic 13.5ah Bottle Battery - The same battery is no longer available, but a similar 48V 10.5ah battery one can be found here or check out their line of “Shark” style battery packs.